piatra-institute/.github/profile/README.md

 Focused on developing technologies for the public good, the institute offers licensing options for private entities interested in commercialization.

 Exploring direct-to-consumer sales, the aim is to enhance:
-+ accessibility—running as much as possible of the software locally or through self-hosting and
++ accessibility—running as much as possible of the software locally or through self-hosting,
-+ availability—let the users replace back-ends, APIs, as needed.
++ & availability—let the users replace back-ends, APIs, as needed.